 - Some smaller hernias do not require any treatment unless they are causing pain or are in danger of causing complications, but most hernias rarely resolve on their own and tend to gradually grow worse, eventually requiring surgery.
 It is advisable to have a doctor monitor any existing hernias to avoid a severe complication called a strangulated hernia that often requires emergency medical intervention.

 - Most mild or moderate cases of hemorrhoids can be treated with warm baths or over-the-counter medications, but more severe cases may require surgical intervention.
-There are several techniques used to treat more severe hemorrhoids, including hemorrhoidectomy, rubber band ligation, HRA (hemorrhoid radiofrequency ablation), and Laser HemorrhoidoPlasty LHP®.
+Various methods treat severe hemorrhoids: hemorrhoidectomy, rubber band ligation, HRA (hemorrhoid radiofrequency ablation), LHP® Laser Hemorrhoidoplasty®.

-If you have a visible lump protruding under your skin in the groin area or along the abdominal wall, you may have a hernia.
+Rectal discomfort, itching, bleeding?
+Contact IBI Healthcare Institute for Hemorrhoids diagnosis and treatment.
+Visible lump under the skin?
+Hernia possibility.
 If you experience chronic GERD or severe chronic heartburn, you may be suffering from a hiatal hernia.